-The Foundation is very focused in its’ grant-making by making a few grants a year.
+The Foundation is very focused in its’ grant-making by making a few research grants a year.
 Accordingly, the Foundation will consider grants ranging in amounts of $10,000 to $500,000.

 Grant applicants are encouraged to carefully read this guide to the Foundation’s grant guidelines and instructions.
 Only those projects that fall within the Foundation’s program areas and objectives, and those which meet appropriate criteria will be considered for Foundation support.

-Six copies of the applications should be sent to:
+Eight copies of the applications should be sent to:

 Iacocca Family Foundation

 867 Boylston Street, 6th Floor